Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 How often will the content change?

-Heads up: don't invest in rich custom video for content that'll be obsolete in 18 months.
+One thing to watch: don't invest in rich custom video for content that'll be obsolete in 18 months.
 The production value is beautiful the first time and painful the third time you have to rebuild it.

 What does "done" look like?